David Brown Automotive

 David Brown Automotive is a British coachbuilder and manufacturer of limited production cars based in Silverstone, England.
 The company was founded in Coventry in 2013 by British businessman David Brown to create modern interpretations of classic vehicles.
 Its first model, the Speedback GT was launched in 2014.
-David Brown Automotive was placed into administration in November 2024.
-MB Insolvency appointed as administrators.
+The company was dissolved on February 17, 2026, following a move from administration to dissolution.

 History

 Founding (2013)

 David Brown Automotive was founded in Coventry, England in 2013 to create coach-built classic-inspired cars featuring modern technologies and convenience.
 The company was founded by its eponymous David Brown, who bears no relation to Sir David Brown of Aston Martin and his companies.
 This was realised with the Aston Martin DB6-inspired Speedback GT, which was announced in March 2014.
 The car is based on a one-off example that had been custom built by Coventry-based Envisage, initially for Brown's personal use.
 The vehicle and consequently, the marque made its debut at the Top Marques show in Monaco in April of that same year.